eldre/eldre-academic/content/en/talk/Poster_4_CHONe/index.md

 event: Canadian Healthy Oceans Network Meeting
 event_url: http://chone2.ca
 location: Gatineau, Canada
-summary: ""
+summary: "Poster presented during the 2nd general assembly of researchers from Canadian Healthy Oceans Network (CHONe II).
+This poster presents the main objectives of my PhD thesis."
-abstract: "Poster presented during the 2nd general assembly of researchers from Canadian Healthy Oceans Network (CHONe II).
-This poster presents the main objectives of my PhD project."
+abstract: ""

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.